louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Bigamy

-• Marriage ties between descendants and ancestor
+• Marriage ties between descendants and ancestors

 • Marriage with blood relatives to the 4th degree

-• Forced marriage (child marriage for instance)
+• Forced marriage (child marriage, for instance)

 • Proxy marriages

-When the court declares the nullity of the marriage, each party is eligible to file a similar process of injunctive relief like that of a divorce process.
-Annulment of marriages may be absolute, or relative.
+When the court declares the nullity of the marriage, each party is eligible to file a similar process of injunctive relief, like that of a divorce process.
+Annulment of marriages may be absolute or relative.
 Absolute nullification refers to those annulled from the date of inception, while relative annulment is at the instance of the judge’s declaration.

 Annulment vs Divorce in Louisiana